krestenkrab/riak_btree_backend/README.md

 Compared to other backends, this has the following properties:

-- keeps no keys in memory
+- Does not keep keys in memory
+- Stores keys sorted so list_buckets and list_keys_in_bucket
+  have decent performance
-- is pure Erlang (makes me, and Erjang happy)
+- Is pure Erlang (makes me and Erjang happy)

 As is, this could be a fine format for storing log records that you'll never delete anyway; but if you need compaction then you'd have to